garrandall/popular-music-data/tracks/get-on-the-good-foot-part-1-james-brown.md

 A whole lotta bills and my money's spent, mmm
 And that's on my bad foot, whoa, unh
 You know my face getting short and I got the blues
-I got a funky job and i paid my dues on the good foot
+I got a funky job and I paid my dues on the good foot

 Ho!
 On the good foot
 I got to get on the good foot